buxiaoyang/MicroPythonClock/README.md

 # MicroPythonClock
 MicroPython clock with Raspberry Pi Pico

-The main.py is the final python script which works.
+The Python/main.py is the final python script that works.

 Front:
 ![Front](Images/Front.png)